History of Adrian Peterson in Timeline

 September 12, 2014: Indicted on Child Abuse Charges

-On September 12, 2014, Peterson was indicted on child abuse charges and deactivated by the Vikings, leading to a tumultuous season.
+On September 12, 2014, Adrian Peterson was indicted on child abuse charges and subsequently deactivated for Minnesota's Week 2 game against the New England Patriots.

-November 4, 2014: Pleaded No Contest to Assault Charge
+November 4, 2014: Pleaded No Contest to Misdemeanor Assault

-On November 4, 2014, Adrian Peterson pleaded no contest to a misdemeanor charge of recklessly assaulting his son, avoiding jail time but receiving probation and a fine.
+On November 4, 2014, Adrian Peterson pleaded no contest to the misdemeanor charge of recklessly assaulting his son, avoiding jail time but receiving probation, a $4,000 fine, and an order to complete 80 hours of community service.

 November 18, 2014: Suspension Upheld by Arbitrator

-On November 18, 2014, arbitrator Shyam Das ruled in favor of the NFL, keeping Adrian Peterson on the commissioner's exempt list, effectively ending his 2014 season.
+On November 18, 2014, arbitrator Shyam Das ruled in favor of the NFL, upholding Adrian Peterson's suspension, effectively ending his 2014 season with the Minnesota Vikings.

-In December 2014, Harold Henderson, the NFL-appointed arbitrator, affirmed Adrian Peterson's unpaid suspension until at least spring 2015.
+In December 2014, NFL-appointed arbitrator Harold Henderson affirmed Adrian Peterson's unpaid suspension until at least spring 2015.

 2014: Indictment and Suspension

-In 2014, Adrian Peterson was indicted on charges of injury to a child and was suspended for the rest of the season.
+In 2014, Adrian Peterson was indicted by a grand jury in Texas on charges of reckless or negligent injury to a child and was suspended for the rest of the season.

 February 6, 2015: Federal Court Appeal Hearing Scheduled

-In December 2014, Peterson's league appeal was upheld, and a federal court appeal hearing was scheduled for February 6, 2015.
+In December, Adrian Peterson's league appeal was upheld, and he was scheduled for a federal court appeal hearing on February 6, 2015.

-On February 26, 2015, Peterson was reinstated to the NFL after a U.S. District Court ruling.
-He returned to the Vikings on June 2.
+On February 26, 2015, Adrian Peterson was reinstated to the league after a U.S. District Court Judge ruled in favor of the NFL Players Association's lawsuit against the NFL on Peterson's behalf.

-August 4, 2016: NFL Wins Appeal in Peterson Case
+August 4, 2016: NFL Wins Appeal in Peterson Suspension Case

-On August 4, 2016, ESPN reported that the NFL won an appeal in a case against Adrian Peterson, reversing a ruling which had overturned Peterson's suspension and fine.
+On August 4, 2016, ESPN reported that the NFL won an appeal against Adrian Peterson, reversing a previous ruling that had overturned his suspension and fine.

 September 23, 2016: Placed on Injured Reserve

-On September 23, 2016, Adrian Peterson was placed on injured reserve due to a torn meniscus and mild LCL sprain in his right knee.
+On September 23, 2016, Adrian Peterson was placed on injured reserve after undergoing surgery to repair a torn meniscus and address a mild LCL sprain in his right knee.

-In 2016, Adrian Peterson and Trent Williams opened a gym in Houston featuring a soccer field, MMA training area, and an incline running hill.
+In 2016, Adrian Peterson and Trent Williams opened a gym in Houston that includes a soccer field, an MMA training area and an incline running hill.

-By March 1, 2017, Adrian Peterson had failed to make the full payment of $5.2 million on a 2016 loan to DeAngelo Vehicle Sales LLC.
+By March 1, 2017, Adrian Peterson had failed to make the full payment of $5.2 million on a 2016 loan from DeAngelo Vehicle Sales LLC.

 April 25, 2017: Signed with New Orleans Saints

-On April 25, 2017, Adrian Peterson signed a two-year, $7 million contract with the New Orleans Saints, including a $2.5 million signing bonus.
+On April 25, 2017, Adrian Peterson signed a two-year, $7 million contract with the New Orleans Saints, which included a $2.5 million signing bonus.

-On September 11, 2017, Adrian Peterson played his first game with the Saints against his former team, the Minnesota Vikings, where he was limited to 18 rushing yards.
+On September 11, 2017, Adrian Peterson played his first game with the Saints against his former team, the Minnesota Vikings, and was limited to 18 rushing yards in a 29-19 loss on Monday Night Football.

 October 10, 2017: Traded to Arizona Cardinals